-You would think that this Dark & White Chocolate Bark with Colorful Toppings was made specifically for Valentine’s Day – well……….. kind a, but not entirely true.
-I wanted to make this already for a long time and February 14 was more of a push to get it done.
-It is by the way a very easy chocolate gift to make and if you want to give something ‘foodie’, make this.
-You can do it over the weekend, buy some good chocolate, and take your pick of dried fruit, nuts, seeds and combine nice flavors and colors on top of your chocolate of choice and your Dark or White Chocolate Bark will be ready for Valentine’s Day with you own colorful toppings.
+You would think that this Dark & White Chocolate Bark with Colorful Toppings was made specifically for Valentine’s Day – well……….. kinda… I wanted to make this already for a long time and February 14 was more of a push to get it done.
+It is by the way, a very easy chocolate gift to make and if you want to give something to ‘foodie’, make this.
+You can do it over the weekend, buy some good chocolate, and take your pick of dried fruit, nuts, seeds.
+Combine nice flavors and colors on top of your chocolate of choice and your Dark or White Chocolate Bark will be ready for Valentine’s Day.

-So how about making chocolate bark?
-Over simplified, you melt chocolate, you spread it out and toss the toppings.
+Over simplified?
+Melt chocolate, spread it out on a baking dish covered with parchment paper and toss with toppings.
 OK, first quality chocolate, as with everything in cooking, quality is key.
-I know quality is very subjective and may depend on what you’re making, so buy the best chocolate you can afford.
-For this bark I selected white chocolate (not really chocolate in the true sense of the word, because it does not contain any cocoa powder) and dark chocolate.
+I know quality is very subjective and may depend on what you’re making.
+Buy the best chocolate you can afford.
+For this bark I selected white chocolate (not really chocolate in the true sense of the word, because it doesn’t contain cocoa powder) and dark chocolate.
 Coming from a country that makes chocolate, I love the really dark chocolate, like 99%, that’s called bitter chocolate.
 Can’t find that here, so I went for the darkest I could find.

-Pour the chocolate on one side of your baking sheet and spread it out, using max. half of your baking sheet.
-The other half is reserved for the other chocolate.
+Pour the white chocolate on one side of your baking sheet and spread it out, using max. half of your baking sheet.
+The other half is reserved for the dark chocolate.

 OK, we’re getting off course here.
 So we have spread the chocolate, as thick or thin as you like and now it is time for topping, sprinkles.
 Use whatever comes to mind.
-I picked for the white chocolate dried apricots, dried cherries, pistachios, and poppy seed and for the dark chocolate I have dried cranberries, pumpkin seeds, pine nuts, and toasted coconut.
+I picked for the white chocolate dried apricots and cherries, pistachios, and poppy seed.
+For the dark chocolate I picked dried cranberries, pumpkin seeds, pine nuts, and toasted coconut.
 In the recipe I have no quantities or weight for the topping, as it is up to you how much you want to sprinkle on top of the chocolates.

 Dark & White Chocolate Bark with Colorful Toppings